b3nk3/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Cloud issues

-- `terrafrom login` token generation is manual in due to some Gitpod issues
 - TF Cloud defaults to remote run, which fails due to lacking AWS auth something or other - short term solution is to switch the workspace to `local` execution
+- Automated TF Cloud authentication file generation